airr-community/airr-standards/docs/ontovoc/introduction_ontovoc.rst

 the Team is to define standard vocabularies and ontologies to be used by AIRR-compliant databases.

 Ontology Data Representation
 ============================

 The nodes in an ontology are typically either concepts (e.g., capital) or instances thereof (e.g., Paris).
-These nodes have local IDs (often numbers), which are unique within an ontology.
-They also typically have labels, which is the human-readable name of the node.
-Ontology entities in the AIRR Data Standard reflect this model, with each AIRR field that is represented as an ontology recorded with an ontology `id` and an ontology `label`.
+These nodes have *local IDs* (often numbers), which are unique within an ontology.
+They also typically have *labels*, which is the human-readable name of the node.
+Ontology entities in the AIRR Data Standard reflect this model, with each AIRR field that is represented as an ontology recorded with a global *ontology ID* (``id``) and the corresponding *label* (``label``).

-Within the AIRR Standards, Compact URIs (`CURIEs`_) are used to represent an ontology `id`.
+Within the AIRR Standards, Compact URIs (`CURIEs`_) are used to represent *ontology IDs*.
 CURIEs are a standardized way to abbreviate International Resource Identifiers (IRI, [RFC3987]_), which includes URIs as a subset.
 They were originally conceived to simplify the handling of attributes, e.g. in XML or SPARQL, by making them more compact and readable.
-For example CURIEs are used by IEDB databases to reduce redundancies (mainly in the leading part of IRIs).
+CURIEs are also used by IEDB databases to reduce redundancies (mainly in the leading part of IRIs).

 For example, a typical CURIE would look like ``NCBITAXON:9258``.
 In this case, ``NCBITAXON`` is the *prefix*, a custom string that will be replaced by a repository-defined IRI component (e.g., ``http://purl.obolibrary.org/obo/NCBITaxon_``).
 Note that there is no connection between ``NCBITAXON`` in the CURIE and ``NCBITaxon`` in the IRI, the former one is just a placeholder.